git-pull/tao-of-tmux/manuscript/08-configuration.md

 ### Vi copy-paste keys

-This is comprised of two-parts: Setting the `mode-keys` window option to vi, and setting the `vi-copy` bindings to use `v` to begin selection and `y` to yank.
+This is comprised of two-parts: Setting the `mode-keys` window option to vi and setting the `vi-copy` bindings to use `v` to begin selection and `y` to yank.

 {line-numbers=off}